 - Buddying up with someone from another patrol so you can sub for each other;

-- Using the Somerton SLSC Patrols Facebook group to advertise dates in which you need a sub (search for Somerton Patrol Swap);
+- Using the Somerton SLSC Patrol Swap Facebook group to advertise dates in which you need a sub (search for Somerton Patrol Swap);

 - Using the Substitute communication board – located in patrol room; or

 - Calling / asking other patrolling members on the ‘active reserves’ patrol group.
 Their names and email addresses are with the other patrol groups in the passageway.

 Please remember to let your Patrol Captain know of the change and who will be replacing you on the patrol, or if you have exhausted all attempts and not been able to find a substitute.
 Either way, you must communicate this with your Patrol Captain or you will be recorded as a “No Show” and will be subject to the penalties outlined below.

 The club has chosen to take a strong and consistent approach to “no shows” to ensure that all members undertake their patrolling duties and support their patrol groups.